 Research

-Our research relates individual differences in learning and development to the characteristics of the individual, the knowledge and skills they have to acquire and the context in which their learning and development occur.
+Our research relates individual differences in learning and development to characteristics, the knowledge and skills individuals have to acquire, and the context in which their learning and development occur.

 Individual Differences

 Individual differences lie at the heart of our research.
-We study variations between and within homogeneous age samples to describe, predict and explain how people learn and develop.
-We focus on typically developing groups and samples with an atypical development in one or more areas (e.g., attention deficits, visual impairment, coordination disorder, giftedness).
+We study variations between and within homogeneous age samples to describe, predict, and explain how people learn and develop.
+We focus on both typically developing groups and samples with atypical development in one or more areas (e.g., attention deficits, visual impairment, coordination disorder, giftedness).

 Child characteristics